 xBad News: SBA appears to be more likely to deny an application now that the results are not as draconian for applicants.

 Current Reality: If we look at the numbers, there are currently over 6,000 firms in the SBA’s 8(a) BD Program.
 This means that nearly 700 firms are approved each year.
-The SBA currently has approximately 2,400 applications per year, or around a 27% approval rate.
+The SBA currently receives roughly 2,400 applications per year, or around a 27% approval rate.
 Firms hiring consultants generally have a much higher approval rate, and therefore small businesses attempting to complete the application on their own likely fair far worse than this approval rate.

 8(a) Failure Trap: A normal failure trap that I have seen in clients that come to us after throwing in the towel is that they already have 250+ hours into their application.
 They have made 2-3 attempts to get the SBA to accept their application, during the SBA review for completeness stage.
 With each attempt, the applicant does receive an instructional letter, however, the 15-20 days it takes for the SBA to review and respond to the applicant generally times out the following documents: